opsmill/infrahub/docs/15_schema/readme.md

 - Define new nodes
 - Extend nodes, by adding attributes or relationships to the existing nodes

-At a high level the format of the schema file looks like that.
+At a high level, the format of the schema file looks like that.
 ```yaml
 ---
 version: '1.0'